Washington Nationals at Miami Marlins odds, picks and predictions - NewsBreak

 Washington Nationals at Miami Marlins odds, picks and predictions

-The Washington Nationals (12-26) and Miami Marlins (17-19) meet Wednesday at 6:40 p.m.
-ET to put a bow on a 3-game series at loanDepot park.
+The Washington Nationals (12-25) and Miami Marlins (16-19) meet Tuesday at 6:40 p.m.
+ET for the middle game of a 3-game series at loanDepot park.
 Let’s analyze Tipico Sportsbook‘s lines around the Nationals vs. Marlins odds with MLB picks and predictions.

-Washington has lost 5 of its last 6 games.
-The Nationals have scored a total of 5 runs over those losses.
+Washington dropped Monday’s series opener 8-2 and has lost 4 of its last 5 games.
+The Nationals have scored a total of 4 runs over those losses.

-The Marlins have allowed just 8 runs across their 5 wins over the Nats in 2022.
-Miami ranks 8th in MLB with just 3.72 runs allowed per game.
+The Marlins have allowed just 7 R across their 4 wins over the Nats in 2022.
+Miami ranks 7th in MLB with a 3.39 ERA overall.

 Nationals at Marlins projected starters